 Proseed is the largest forest seed producer in Australasia with customers from Australia and New Zealand to Spain, USA, Ireland and the United Kingdom.

-The company, which is owned by Ngāi Tahu Forest Estates, operates a specialist orchard, along with seed production and extraction facilities on a 160-hectare property at Amberley, in North Canterbury.
+The company, which is owned by Ngāi Tahu Forestry, operates a specialist orchard, along with seed production and extraction facilities on a 160-hectare property at Amberley, in North Canterbury.
 The company produces around 1,500-2,000 kilograms of seed per year and is a significant employer in the Amberley community.

 Originally established by the NZ Forest Service in 1966, Proseed was developed into a separate business by the NZ Forestry Corporation in 1987.
 It was then purchased by Ngāi Tahu in 2001.
 It is managed by a permanent staff of six, which grows to include around 80 seasonal workers during the peak pollination period, which usually runs from the beginning of June to the end of October